dore0062/TTS-Open-Trivia/README.md

 Returns a randomly generated session token string to a callback function.

 ### openTrivia:getQuestions(number, callbackFunction, parameters)
 Returns a table of questions based on parameters given.
 False if error.
+All parameters are optional.

 #### Parameters:
 |  Variable  |         options        |